mccright/PythonStuff/lottery_numbers/readme.md

 ```

 ### There is also a way to do this on the bash shell command line:
 [shuf](https://www.mankier.com/1/shuf) does the heavy lifting in our one-liner.
-And this old StackOverflow answeer by Dan Fego was also helpful for dealing with shuf output: https://stackoverflow.com/a/8714446
+And this old StackOverflow answer by Dan Fego was also helpful for dealing with shuf output: https://stackoverflow.com/a/8714446
 ```terminal
 $ echo -n "Powerball: " && shuf -i 1-69 -n 5 |  awk -vORS=' ' '{ print $1 }' && echo -n '- ' && shuf -i 1-26 -n 1
 Powerball: 67 17 25 21 68 - 7